Avanade/DevOpsHOL/continuous-integration/README.md

 	Name: **DevOpsHOL-CI**<br>
 	Agent queue: **Hosted VS2017**<br>
 > **Note:** This will use a hosted (i.e. built in) build server.
-For more flexibility in the build (and for a more in depth learning experience), a private agent can be configured and used following the steps in the [Private Agent]((private-agent/README.md)) lab.
+For more flexibility in the build (and for a more in depth learning experience), a private agent can be configured and used following the steps in the [Private Agent](../private-agent/README.md) lab.
 This is not necessary for this lab, but you can do this if you are up for the adventure.
 >- Process -> Get Sources<br>
 	From: This project<br>
 	Repository: DevOpsHOL
 5. To the right of the **Phase 1** item click on the + sign and add the following tasks:<br>
-    For eacho of the tasks, the settings for that task (if different thant the default) are listed below<br>
+    For each of the tasks, the settings for that task (if different than the default) are listed below<br>
  (*Hint: use the search box to filter in order to find the tasks in the list*)
 >- NuGet Tool Installer (Use NuGet 4.3.0)
 >- NuGet (NuGet restore)